Mili-NT/biblia/README.md

 ## Build

-Biblica can be built by cloning the repository and then running make:
+biblia can be built by cloning the repository and then running make:

     git clone https://github.com/Mili-NT/biblia.git
-    cd biblica
+    cd biblia
     make

 ## License